siqueiralex/Subtitle-Shifter/README.md

 # Subtitle-Shifter

+### A VERY simple .srt subtitle shifter.

 You have slightly unsynchronized subtitles issue?
-This may fix your problem.
+This script may fix your problem.
-This is a VERY simple .srt subtitle shifter.

 ## Usage: